Incision Options for Breast Augmentation

 Transaxillary Incision

-A transaxillary incision is made in the armpit and a special instrument called an endoscope is used to help the surgeon place the implant in the proper location.
+Transaxillary incisions, also known as the trans axillary incision or armpit incision, are made in the armpit, and a special instrument called an endoscope is used to help the surgeon place the implant in the proper location.
+The trans axillary incision is made in the natural fold of the armpit, leaving the breasts untouched by scars.
 The incision may be used to place both saline and smaller silicone implants, although scarring may be more visible with the larger incision needed for silicone implants.

 Pros: